sowasred/portfolio-2-gatsby/src/blogs/post-7.md

 If you paid attention to some other fields that we have in SEO component such as favicon, logo, and published date are not needed for SEO purposes.
 We've added those fields to cover some cases that we needed throughout the application.

-You might need some or you might need completely something different, also making those fields required another developer preference.
+You might need some, or you might need something different entirely, also making those fields require another developer preference.

-As it's clearly seen Strapi makes everything easier in an organized matter, also you're writing literally zero lines of code.
+As seen, Strapi makes everything more accessible in an organized matter, and also, you're writing zero lines of code.

-However, I'd like to warn you about the major challenge of Strapi projects which is building well-structured components - content type architecture and content type relationships.
-Other than that, I don't think anything will prevent you to build your dream project.
+However, I'd like to warn you about the significant challenge of Strapi projects, which is building well-structured components - content type architecture and content type relationships.
+Other than that, I don't think anything will prevent you from building your dream project.

 #### Resources